URBANDALE FLAG

 Challenge

-In 2024, Urbandale, Iowa celebrated its centennial anniversary with a flag redesign competition.
-Residents from Urbandale and neighboring areas were invited to contribute their vision for a new flag, symbolizing the city's forward momentum.
-The competition aimed to encapsulate Urbandale's journey and aspirations for the next century.
+In 2024, Urbandale, Iowa proudly celebrated its centennial anniversary with a community-wide flag redesign competition.
+Residents of Urbandale and surrounding areas were invited to submit original designs that reflect the city’s heritage, pride, and forward momentum.
+The goal of this initiative was to create a flag that honors Urbandale’s past 100 years while representing its identity and aspirations for the future.
+Designers were encouraged to think creatively, using symbols, colors, and imagery that capture Urbandale’s journey and its vision for the next century.

 Concepts